croct-tech/plug-js/docs/plug.md

 This method initializes the SDK according to the provided options.

 You should initialize the SDK only once in the application, usually on the application startup.
-Subsequent calls to this method will silently fail.
-To reconfigure the SDK, you can call the "unplug" method to reset the SDK to its initial state before initializing it with the new configuration.
+Subsequent calls to this method will fail without reporting errors.

+To reconfigure the plug, you can call the [`unplug`](#unplug) method to reset the SDK to its initial state before initializing it with the new configuration.

 ### Signature